Saving Electricity home

 "Power Factor" and devices that claim to save energy by fixing it

 NOTE: After writing the article below, a reader wrote in and claims to have measured savings with a power factor device through the only test that matters: clocking your electric meter.
-Given the extreme reader interest in these devices and the conflicting reports about them it's clear that I need to test one myself, so that's exactly what I'm going to do.
-I won't have time to do so until this summer at the earliest (2009), but when I do I'll report the results here.
-In the meantime, below is my earlier article.
+While I'm still skeptical, given the extreme reader interest in these devices, it's clear that I need to test one myself to put the matter to rest once and for all.
+I won't have time to do so until 2011 at the earliest, but when I do I'll report the results here.
+In the meantime, below is my position on power factor devices, until I see good evidence to the contrary.
+And again, the only evidence that is acceptable is a before and after test, clocking the actual utility company electric meter each time.
+Before-and-after electric bills are completely worthless for substantiating whether these devices really work or not.

 Before I give the technical explanation about these devices, let me give you the summary: These devices won't save electricity in your home.
 Don't waste your money on them.
 They do correct your power factor, but utilities don't charge home users for bad power factor.
 You weren't paying a penalty before installing the unit, so you won't see any savings after you put it in.